nnaemekailoh/onprem-airgapped-k8s-platform/README.md

     I have provided a sample Ansible Role in the code_snippet section of this repo.
   - **Dynamic Inventory:**
     I would creat a Python script for dynamic inventory generation from the MAAS API.
-    I would reserve a certain range of IP's from the DHCP pool for the Kubernetes Control Plane, MinioIO Cluster and the rest can be used for the Kubernetes Workers.
+    I would reserve a certain range of IP's from the DHCP pool for the Kubernetes Control Plane and the rest can be used for the Kubernetes Workers.
     I have provided a sample Python Script for Dynamic Invenotry in the code_snippet section of this repo.

 - **Additional Kubernetes Deployment Components:**